 ● You are buying into a more secure neighborhood.
 Luxury homes are typically surrounded by other luxury properties, which generally means there’s more security.
 Such a preventative presence increases property values and provides you with a sense of comfort.

 ● You are buying into a neighborhood that equity stable.
-Because these neighborhoods are comprised of luxury homes, their values increase consistently, and appreciate at a higher rate than non-luxury homes.
-In other words, they build more equity and increase in property value compared to their non-luxury counterparts.
+Because these neighborhoods are comprised of luxury homes, their values increase consistently and appreciate at a higher rate than non-luxury homes.
+In other words, they build more equity and an increase in property value compared to their non-luxury counterparts.

 ● You will be able to enjoy many types of outdoor recreation.
 Owing luxury waterfront real estate in the Keys means having easy access to all kinds of outdoor recreational opportunities.
 Among them are biking, snorkeling, kayaking, boating, sightseeing, fishing, and much more.

 What’s more, when you live on the waterfront in a luxury home, it’s like being on vacation every single day.
 You’ll enjoy experiencing spectacular sunrises and sunsets, walks on the beach, and an incredible view all year long.
 It just makes for a wonderful place to live and play.

 Top Reasons to Buy a Home in Islamorada added 6-2

 Islamorada is located in the beautiful Florida Keys and is one of the biggest vacation destinations in the island archipelago.
 Its name comes from Spanish explorers, who named it the “Purple Island,” and it’s referred to as the “Village of Islands” because it is comprised of more than one location.